 The PROS Airline Survey 2018 identified two components which airline execs expect to dominate the NDC agenda in 2019 – dynamic pricing and artificial intelligence.

-Offer optimization is also where NDC is heading and is a concrete example of how the new distribution space is helping airlines find their own path to profitability.
+Offer optimization is also where NDC airline strategies are heading, and is a concrete example of how the new distribution space is helping airlines find their own path to profitability.

 This article was originally published on tnooz.